 Financial counseling for law school education must start early.
 Too many prospective law students come to me about financing law school, and they haven’t given a single thought to what their total debt will be at graduation or what their monthly payments might be.
 Usually they resist my advice to educate themselves about student loans, lured by the notions of deferred payments and of being a lawyer.

 In other words, these prospective law students assume that they will make a high starting salary as a lawyer, and therefore they needn’t worry too much about incurring student loan debt.
-Which brings into play the fact that the ABA is cracking down on inflated salary reporting by law schools.
+Which brings into play the fact that the ABA is cracking down on inflated salary and jobs reporting by law schools.

 My Parthian Shots: